alvinea28/azure-visio-skill/README.md

 ## Use in Cowork

-For colleagues, **share the installed skill through Cowork** so each person does not need to download a GitHub ZIP.
-Administrators can deploy a skills-only plugin to assigned users/groups; see [distribution guidance](versions/v1.7/DISTRIBUTION.txt).

-The publisher imports the current package once through **Customize > Skills > Add > Upload skill**, keeping all companions.
+The User imports the current package once through **Customize > Skills > Add > Upload skill**, keeping all companions.
 Start a new task after installation/update.

 Cowork completes both files directly with preinstalled **ReportLab and Pillow**, **without a Scout handoff**.
 Initial host trust/permission approvals still apply; no skill can silently grant them.